Changing the real estate industry through research close to the field

 I want many people to know about the existence of AISC

-In order to change this situation, we will strive to acquire technologies that are even more useful in the field.
-At the same time, I hope that GA technologies and the real estate industry will be recognized as a new field for researchers by increasing their outreach.
+In order to change this situation, we will strive to acquire more useful technology in the field than ever before.
+At the same time, we will increase our communication with the outside world, and I would be happy if GA technologies Co., Ltd. and the real estate industry were recognized as a new place for researchers to work.

 * This article is based on information at the time of the interview.
 Please note that it may differ from the latest information.